lynchdean/pizzapool/README.md

 # 🍕 Pizzapool

+### Please note: pizzapool will be undergoing server migration to an EU hosted server within the next day or two, and may be temporarily unavailable at pizzapool.pythonanywere.com
+### pizzapool.app will be the new home of the site once this migration has been completed!

 ## A carpool-style pizza ordering web app.

 This app was designed so that people could organise and pre-order a full pizza together rather than all queuing in the restaurant individually.
 (And saving some money too)